Livmarli

 - have liver problems.

-- are pregnant or plan to become pregnant.
 It is not known if Livmarli will harm your unborn baby.
 Tell your healthcare provider right away if you think that you are pregnant.

-- are breastfeeding or plan to breastfeed.
 It is not known if Livmarli passes into your breast milk.
 Talk with your healthcare provider about the best way to feed your baby if you take Livmarli.

-How should I take Livmarli?
+How do I take Livmarli?

 - Take Livmarli 30 minutes before a meal once or twice daily as prescribed by your healthcare provider.

 - Take Livmarli at least 4 hours before or 4 hours after taking a bile acid-binding resin (such as cholestyramine, colesevelam, or colestipol).
-See What other drugs affect Livmarli below.

 - Do not change your dose unless your healthcare provider tells you to.

-Usual adult and child dose of Livmarli for Alagille Syndrome (ALGS)
+Usual Dose for Alagille Syndrome (ALGS)

-- The usual recommended dosage is 380 mcg/kg once daily.
+- Usual dosage: 380 mcg/kg daily.

-- Increase to 285 mcg/kg twice daily, 428 mcg/kg twice daily, and then to 570 mcg/kg twice daily, as tolerated.
+- If tolerated: Increase to 285 mcg/kg twice daily, as tolerated.
+Then increase to 428 mcg/kg twice daily, and then to 570 mcg/kg twice daily as tolerated.

 What happens if I miss a dose?